 Best ways to send money to Africa

-- Cheapest way to send money to Africa: online money transfers and foreign exchange operators typically offer the best exchange rates and lowest fees.
+- The cheapest way to send money to Africa: online money transfers and foreign exchange operators typically offer the best exchange rates and lowest fees.

-- Fastest way to send money to Africa: mobile banking and mobile wallets offer instant transfers.
+- The fastest way to send money to Africa: mobile banking and mobile wallets offer instant transfers.

-- Easiest way to send money to Africa: this depends on what access your loved one has; in many cases, cash transfers are the simplest way to send money without requiring a bank account.
+- The easiest way to send money to Africa: this depends on what access your loved one has; in many cases, cash transfers are the simplest way to send money without requiring a bank account.